U.S. Agency for International Development (USAID)

 Infrastructure Needs Program (INP II)

-Since 2010, Trigon has been a major partner on the Infrastructure Needs Program Phase II (INP II) for USAID West Bank/Gaza Mission.
-This project includes a wide range of efforts and project types revolving around infrastructure projects as well as the many cross-cutting services that are typical of USAID projects/programs.
-The primary goal of the INP II is to provide increased access for Palestinians to improved public infrastructure, thereby providing a critical foundation to support an independent and viable Palestinian state.
+From 2010-2018, Trigon served as a major partner on the Infrastructure Needs Program Phase II (INP II) for USAID West Bank/Gaza Mission.
+This project included a wide range of efforts and project types revolving around infrastructure projects as well as the many cross-cutting services that are typical of USAID projects/programs.
+The primary goal of the INP II was to provide increased access for Palestinians to improved public infrastructure, thereby providing a critical foundation to support an independent and viable Palestinian state.

 - Al Jaba’ – Nuba Main Transmission Pipeline